Taking your pension

 TAKE IT ALL AS CASH

 You could close your pension and take either all, or part, of the value of your pot as cash.
-Up to 25% of each amount you take is tax free and the rest is taxed at your highest tax rate by adding it to the rest of your income for that year.
+Normally, 25% of each amount you take is tax free and the rest is taxed at your highest tax rate by adding it to the rest of your income for that year.
 This is known as encashment.

 However, be aware that without very careful planning you could run out of money in your retirement.